 Bologna - Ducati Factory and info

-Here's some info for those of you wanting to see where your Ducati was born, it's well worth the trip, Bologna is a great city for a weekend, great food, and history.
+Here's some info for those of you wanting to see where your Ducati was born, it's well worth the trip, Bologna is a great city for a weekend, great food, museums, shopping, and history.

 This is where you book:

-You will get a discount (10-15%ish) in the 3 factory shops by showing your DOC GB card and your Factory DOC card.
+You will get a discount (10-15%ish) in the 3 factory shops by showing your DOC GB card and your red Factory DOC card, either our pdf version or the actual plastic card.